diamond-diadem/diamond-diadem.github.io/content/en/codes/scientific-computing/amitex-fftp.md

 - various loadings conditions,
 - various behavior laws (user defined),
 - small strain and finite strain simulations,
-- possiblity to finely tune the outputs.
+- possibility to finely tune the outputs.

 ### Main content of the image